Last Updated on

 Towards that end, it’s a good idea to get a telescope with a no-slip cover, as it will be easier to grip.
 That goes double if you think you’ll be in a humid situation, or get caught in a rainstorm, as a no-slip cover works wonders in those situations.

-The Wingspan Optics Titan 12X50 is our favorite handheld telescope due to its 12x magnification, lightweight, and bright images.
+The best handheld telescope we reviewed is the Wingspan Optics Titan 12X50 due to its 12x magnification, lightweight, and bright images.
 Next is the Gosky 12×55 High Definition Monocular Mini Telescope, which also has 12x magnification.
 It comes with long eye relief and a smartphone adapter, though the ease with which it loses focus keeps it out of first place.
 In third is the ROXANT Grip Scope (Pocket Telescope), which features a no-slip grip, slender frame, and adjustable eyecup.
 Its very low price makes it the best value on our list.

 We hope these reviews and buyer’s guide have helped you learn about handheld telescopes and have led you to one that will last for a long time.